fsharp/fslang-suggestions/README.md

 **Voting is by giving :thumbsup: reactions to an issue.**

-The items marked [approved-in-principle](https://github.com/fsharp/fslang-suggestions/labels/approved%20in%20principle) for F# 4.x or beyond, and are eligible to be taken to an RFC.
+The items marked [approved-in-principle](https://github.com/fsharp/fslang-suggestions/labels/approved%20in%20principle) for F# 4.x or beyond, are eligible to be taken to an RFC.
 You can contribute detailed designs, implementation and testing for these items.
 See http://fsharp.github.io/2014/06/18/fsharp-contributions.html for information on contributing to the evolution of the F# Language Design and Core Library.

 **Please search for an existing suggestion before opening a new one.** Just use GitHub search over the issues in this repository.